Zipcoder/reveal-slides.tcus/md/intro-to-oop-defining-a-class.md

 -
 ## Method declaration: Method Name

 The method name is how we identify and call the method at hand.
-The main convention to observe is that the name cannot begin with a number, and may only contain letters, numbers, \$, or \_.
-Also, reserved words, such as \"void\" are not allowed.
+The main convention to observe is that the name cannot begin with a number, and may only contain letters, numbers, $, or _.
+Also, reserved words, such as "void" are not allowed.

 ```Java
 public void jump7Feet() { }